Exams or Student Learning Assessment Policy

 Exams in Online Sections

-Web and web hybrid sections are required to adhere to this policy as appropriate.
-Course syllabi should include provisions related to all course exams (mid-semester, final, and other) and should stipulate the types of exams, timeframes within which the exams will be administered, and specific requirements for each exam.
+Web and web-hybrid sections are required to adhere to this policy.
+Course syllabi should include provisions related to all course exams (mid-term, final, and others) and stipulate the types of exams, timeframes within which the exams will be administered, and specific requirements for each exam.